Saving for an emergency fund

-If life threw something unexpected at you tomorrow would you be prepared?
-Whether your computer goes on the blink or you find yourself without a job, having an emergency fund and adding to it regularly means that when you reach a bump in the road, you'll be in a better position to deal with it.
+If life threw something unexpected at you tomorrow, would you be prepared?
+Whether it’s your laptop going on the blink or you find yourself without a job, having an emergency fund and adding to it regularly means that when you reach a bump in the road, you'll be in a better position to deal with it.

-Although planning for the unexpected might seem daunting at first, there's no need to file it in the too hard basket.
-The trick is to work out what expenses you'd need to meet and make regular contributions to your emergency fund to help cover these.
-Just putting a small amount away on a regular basis could make all the difference when the unexpected comes along.
+Although planning for the unexpected by building up emergency savings might seem daunting at first, there's no need to file it in the too hard basket.
+The trick is to work out what expenses you'd need to meet and then start making regular contributions to your emergency fund to help cover these.
+Just putting a small amount away on a regular basis could make all the difference to your financial situation when the unexpected comes along.

 Your expenses include: